Long-term mental health conditions

 Visit our mental health and wellbeing support pages for details about all other support available.

-The Mental Health Mentoring and Access Team can set up an access statement for you in an advice session if you have evidence of your diagnosis or referral for a diagnosis.
-Please book an advice session to set up your access statement and email your evidence of a diagnosis to us.
+Your disability officer can set up an access statement for you in an advice session if you have evidence of your diagnosis or referral for a diagnosis.
+Please book an advice session to set up your access statement and send in your evidence of a diagnosis.

 If you do not have, or can not find evidence of your diagnosis, you can use this form to take to the doctors for them to complete.

-As a student with a long term diagnosed mental health condition, you may be eligible for a Disabled Students' Allowance (DSA).
-DSAs are intended to cover any extra costs or expense that arise because of your disability while studying, as well as recommending any non-medical helper support you might need.
+As a student with a diagnosed mental health condition you may be eligible for a Disabled Students' Allowance (DSA).
+DSAs are intended to cover any extra costs or expense that arise because of your disability while studying, as well as recommending and funding any non-medical helper (person) support you might need.

 We work with students on areas such as: